Job Position Description

 - Establish garden time schedule with curriculum coordinators and teachers.

-- Participate in community garden events that bring students, families, teacher and community members together.
+- Participate in community garden events that bring students, families, teachers and community members together.

 - Maintain necessary records of garden use and volunteer activity.